pxlsr/FujiCells/README.md

 \
 ~~I am aware of the short on the SRAM array and will need to go over that area and check it again.~~\
 SRAM Arrays have been fixed.\

-Standard cells are roughly 50% completed.
+Standard cells are now 66% completed.

 ## Note
 Cell documentation exists in [Cells.pdf](Cells.pdf)